HigherOrderCO/Bend/GUIDE.md

 While cool, Bend far from perfect.
 In absolute terms it is still not so fast.
 Compared to SOTA compilers like GCC or GHC, our codegen is still embarassingly bad, and there is a lot to improve.
-That said, it does what it must - scaling high-level code with cores - and that's new.
+That said, it does what it must - scaling high-level code with cores - and that's really cool.
 So, if you'd like to be an early adopter of this interesting tech, this guide will teach you how to apply Bend to build parallel programs in a whole new way!

-If you'd like to have a more in-depth technical dive, check HVM2's [paper](http://paper.HigherOrderCO.com/).
-For an entertaining, intuitive explanation instead, check HVM1's classic [HOW.md](https://github.com/HigherOrderCO/HVM/blob/master/guide/HOW.md).
+For a more technical dive, check HVM2's [paper](http://paper.HigherOrderCO.com/).
+For an entertaining, intuitive explanation, see HVM1's classic [HOW.md](https://github.com/HigherOrderCO/HVM/blob/master/guide/HOW.md).
 But if you just want to dive straight into action - this guide is for you.
 Let's go!